UCO Bank, like most Indian banks, sends monthly statements to its bank customers via email.

 However, while this added security is great, it confuses you when you don’t know the exact UCO Bank statement password format.
 Let’s move ahead and solve this problem step by step.

-Opening your UCO Bank digital statement is much easier than you think, once you know the password format – follow these 3threesteps:
+Opening your UCO Bank digital statement is much easier than you think, once you know the password format.
+Follow these three steps:

 1 Step: Go to your Email